francesdaros/thesis-guide/README.md

 ## 🧭 How to Use This Repository

-- Read [👉 Guide](https://francesdaros.github.io/thesis-guide/guide.html) for practical advice on writing each chapter of a thesis, managing bibliography, designing figures and tables, and maintaining good academic writing standards.
+- Read the [Guide](https://francesdaros.github.io/thesis-guide/guide.html) for practical advice on writing each chapter of a thesis, managing bibliography, designing figures and tables, and maintaining good academic writing standards.

 - Use the template in `template/` as a reference structure for your thesis.